Acquia DAM Certification

 You may add fields to this metadata type, and you may add more metadata types.
 Again, scalable and configurable.

-From the Admin dashboard you may add more metadata to your metadata type (the more controlled vocabulary fields, the better), then later you can add additional metadata types (no limit to the number of types or fields within a type).
+From the Admin dashboard you may add more metadata fields to your metadata type (the more controlled vocabulary fields, the better), then later you can add additional metadata types (no limit to the number of types or fields within a type).